 1. Listen To Your Customer

 This is the golden rule for all companies.
-Listen to what your customer has to say and use this information to put them at the centre of company decisions.
+Listen to what your customer has to say and use this information to put them at the center of company decisions.
 This will also make your customer base feel valued and empowered and word of mouth, arguably one of the strongest marketing tools, will soon spread to other audiences.
 84% of people say they either completely or somewhat trust recommendations of products/services from their family, colleagues and friends.
 Get people to believe in your company by listening and paying attention to them and your brand will spread like wildfire.

 2. Find The Best Method